-Here in the US, my pet peeve is being called “ma’am”.
-I can’t stand it.
+Here in the US, my pet peeve is being called “ma’am.”
 In Mexico, I loved that everywhere I want, people called me “senorita” (“miss”).
 I imagine that this is a result of the more casual, friendly Mexican approach.

-Also, as a United Statian (trying to use the PC term for “American” here…), to be expected, everything was so cheap in comparison to what I’m used to.
-It was nice to be able to eat out at a nice restaurant and not feel like I’m spending half my weekly income.
-And considering the fact that a 20 minute Uber ride costs only about $2 (no exaggeration here), which is cheaper than the cost of a metro ride in New York City, I could take an Uber everywhere and not feel guilty about it.
+To be expected, everything was so cheap in comparison to the U.S. It was nice to be able to eat out at a nice restaurant and not feel like I’m spending half my weekly income.
+And considering the fact that a 20-minute Uber ride costs only about $2 (no exaggeration here), which is cheaper than the cost of a metro ride in New York City, I could take an Uber everywhere and not feel guilty about it.

-Despite the warnings I had heard about Mexico City (I have heard of people who came to DF and hired bodyguards), I felt incredibly safe walking around.
+Despite the warnings I had heard about Mexico City (I had actually heard of people who came to DF and hired bodyguards), I felt incredibly safe walking around by myself.

 Onwards and northwards

-Like Casa San Ildefonso, this hostel had a very open, airy feel to it, as you can see.
+Like Casa San Ildefonso, this hostel had a very open, airy feel to it.
 The top level also had a massive balcony that occupied two levels.
-Pictures do not do justice to those views, but can at least give you an idea…
+Pictures don’t do justice to those views, but can at least give you an idea…

-In addition to the hospitality (everyone was so friendly – and they even had an endless supply of free earplugs), one thing I loved about the hostel was all of the little signs and decorations throughout (as you can see, there was a heavy emphasis on drinking!).
+In addition to the hospitable staff and endless supply of free earplugs (!!), one thing I loved about the hostel was all of the distinctive signs and decorations throughout.
+As you can see, there was a heavy emphasis on drinking!

-We eventually found a restaurant that was open (yay!) and had a drink before eating.
-Now, I’m not a huge beer person, but apparently, Corona is not the type of beer you should be drinking in Mexico – from what I’ve heard, the best Mexican beer (and the one that you will probably see the most people drinking) is Dos Equis, Victoria and Leon (the Mexican guy from my hostel said this was his favorite).
+So what exactly do you order on a night out in Guanajuato?
+I’m not a huge beer person, but apparently, Corona is not the type of beer you should be drinking in Mexico.
+From what I’ve heard, the best Mexican beers (and the ones that you will probably see the most people drinking) are Dos Equis, Victoria and Leon.

-Like DF, I also felt very safe walking around the city, as well, both day and night.
+Like DF, I also felt very safe walking around the city, both day and night.

-After spending the day touring around, on my last night, I went to get a drink with the guys from my hostel at a bar that boasted one of the best views of the city…and a shot of mexcal for 50 cents.
-Yup.
-This view is also about 100 times better in person.
+I spent another day touring around, and on my last night, I went to get a drink with the guys from my hostel at a bar that boasted one of the best views of the city (and a shot of mexcal for 50 cents).
+This view (seen below) is also about 100 times better in person.

-One thing I found interesting (and appreciated) was how few tourists there were in Guanajuato – during my time there, I only heard English spoken a few times outside the hostel.
-It is definitely nice to be in a foreign country and actually feel like you are in a foreign country.
+One thing I appreciated was how few tourists there were in Guanajuato.
+During my time there, I only heard English spoken a few times outside the hostel.
+It definitely is nice to be in a foreign country and actually feel like you are in a foreign country.

-The next morning, before I left, we had a delicious, homemade breakfast at the hostel (included with our stay).
-I was shocked to discover that the hostel actually has its own private chef who cooks and serves its guest – the most I’ve seen a hostel ever have for breakfast is bread and maybe waffles!
-This put all the other hostel (and hotel!) breakfasts I’ve ever had to shame…
+The next morning, before I left, we had a delicious, homemade breakfast at the hostel (which was included with our stay).
+I was shocked to discover that the hostel actually had its own private chef on staff, who cooks and serves the guest.
+The most I’ve seen a hostel ever have for breakfast is bread and maybe waffles if I’m lucky!
+This put all the other hostel (and hotel) breakfasts I’ve ever had to shame…

 Shortly after breakfast, I headed back to the bus station, where I took a bus to Querétaro, and from Querétaro, hopped on a bus that took me directly to the airport in Mexico City.